 Monitoring Question Indicator Measure What Does the Measure Evaluate?
-Potential Standards Potential Management Strategies What are the trends for recreational development in wilderness and how does that affect opportunities for primitive and unconfined recreation?
-Recreational structures, installations, and developments Informal campsites Number of informal campsites per quarter mile and within 100 feet of sensitive resources As evidenced by obvious fire activity (e.g., blackened soil, fire rings, burnt materials) No more than one informal campsite per quarter mile; no user-created campsites within 100 feet of sensitive resources (springs, archeological sites, etc.) Education (resource sensitivity, appropriate behaviors, Leave No Trace) Eliminate unofficial campsites Designate official campsites / concentrated use areas Assign campsite locations and/or travel routes Temporarily or permanently close areas Restrict building of campfires Unofficial user- created trails Number of unofficial user- created trails to an area or feature No more than 2 unofficial user-created trails that are outside of NPS/BLM marked trails (except for Spirit Mountain and Bridge Canyon wilderness areas where this measure would not be monitored) Education (concerning resource sensitivity; appropriate behaviors; Leave No Trace) Designate routes/trails and signs accordingly Eliminate excess routes/trails Implement natural barriers Limit use Temporarily close areas Fixed anchors Number of bolt-intensive face climbs in climbing areas There would be no bolt- intensive face climbs in climbing areas Education (Leave No Trace) Education for climbers that the use of fixed anchors should be rare in wilderness Discourage use of climbing in areas that are used for traditional tribal uses Regulate public use (e.g., institute a permit system for placement and replacement of new fixed anchors) Where appropriate, remove bolt-intensive climbing routes or parking near those climbing areas
+Potential Standards Potential Management Strategies Litter/trash dumping Number of occurrences of dumping No new occurrences of dumping Education (Leave No Trace, regulations, appropriate behaviors, reporting process of illegal use to staff) Signage (informational wayside exhibits/kiosks) Increase law enforcement Immediate removal of dumped materials Litter Number of pieces of litter per mile of route A "piece" of litter is considered to be at minimum, the size of shotgun shells and/or candy wrappers No more than 5 pieces per mile of designated route; no geocaches Education (Leave No Trace) Place trash receptacles (where appropriate) Monitor for and remove the advertised geocaches from websites (with the exception of virtual geocaching activities) What are the trends for recreational development in wilderness and how does that affect opportunities for primitive and unconfined recreation?
+Recreational structures, installations, and developments Informal campsites Number of informal campsites per quarter mile and within 100 feet of sensitive resources (archeological sites, etc.) As evidenced by obvious fire activity (e.g., blackened soil, fire rings, burnt materials) No more than one informal campsite per quarter mile; no user-created campsites within 100 feet of sensitive resources (archeological sites, etc.) Education (resource sensitivity, appropriate behaviors, Leave No Trace) Eliminate unofficial campsites Designate official campsites / concentrated use areas Assign campsite locations and/or travel routes Temporarily or permanently close areas Restrict building of campfires Unofficial user- created trails Number of unofficial user- created trails to an area or feature No more than 2 unofficial user-created trails that are outside of NPS/BLM marked trails (except for Spirit Mountain and Bridge Canyon wilderness areas where this measure would not be monitored) Education (concerning resource sensitivity; appropriate behaviors; Leave No Trace) Designate routes/trails and signs accordingly Eliminate excess routes/trails Implement natural barriers Limit use Temporarily close areas